SiddharthChoudhary/RNGWebsite/README.md

 2.) npm start

 That's it, and you will see that 'npm i' command installs the node modules and essential libraries and after that by running npm start we get the node up and running.
 Your terminal will redirect you to the browser's http://localhost:3000.
-Port number would be selected by the system based upon which one is available.
+Port number would be selected by the system, based upon which one is available.